 Having a pleasant temperament, and alert, sociable nature, these birds are to be kept in groups.
 These delicate Finches dislike being cuddled or held.
 A change in environment can be fatal for them by making them stressed, reducing their capacity to fight against diseases.

 Apart from seeds, fruits such as cherries, apple, grapes and vegetables like spinach, parsley, dandelions etc. are beneficial.
 Sprouted seeds are also good for them.
-They may feed on live insects like fruit flies, cricket etc. During the breeding period a rise in protein content in their diet is required that may be done by giving them a mixture of egg food.
-Presence of a cuttle bone in the cage will suffice the calcium requirements.
+They may feed on live insects like fruit flies, cricket etc. During the breeding period, a rise in protein content in their diet is required that may be done by giving them a mixture of egg food.
+The presence of a cuttle bone in the cage will suffice the calcium requirements.
 Being prone to water borne diseases they should be provided with clean, fresh drinking water.

-They love to splash water and can be bathed in clean saucer or sprayed gently by a plant mister.
+They love to splash water and can be bathed in a clean saucer or sprayed gently by a plant mister.
 In order to prevent injury from their overgrown nails, use a bird nail clipper or call a professional groomer or vet.

 One of the common diseases encountered by them is the air-sac mite infection that occurs when they are stressed.
 They may also suffer from cold, egg- binding (in females), scaly face, fracture or Coccidiosis (where the bird will suffer from diarrhea and pass out yellow watery droppings).
-Orinthosis, highly common in mutation Gouldians is accompanied by eye problems or infections.
+Ornithosis, highly common in mutation Gouldians is accompanied by eye problems or infections.
 Certain symptoms like reduced movement, lessened food consumption, fatigue, lack of interest in surroundings, squatting on the floor etc. will help in determining a sick bird.
 Keeping a diseased bird in a quarantine cage, having a heated lamp will ensure proper care.